David Duke: Holocaust denier Ernst Zündel

-Duke expressed support for Holocaust denier Ernst Zündel, a German emigrant in Canada.
-Duke made a number of statements supporting Zündel and his campaign of Holocaust denial.
+Duke has made a number of statements supporting Holocaust denier Ernst Zündel, a German emigrant in Canada.
 Zündel was deported from Canada to Germany and imprisoned in Germany on charges of inciting the masses to ethnic hatred.
-After Zündel died in August 2017, Duke referred to him as being a "very heroic and courageous European preservationist".
+After Zündel died in August 2017, Duke called him a "very heroic and courageous European preservationist".

 Activities in Ukraine and Russia (2005–2006)

 In the 1990s, Duke traveled to Russia several times, meeting antisemitic Russian politicians such as Vladimir Zhirinovsky and Albert Makashov.

-In September 2005, the Ukrainian private university Interregional Academy of Personnel Management (MAUP), described by the Anti-Defamation League (ADL) as a "University of Hate", gave Duke a non-accredited PhD in history.
+In September 2005, the Ukrainian private university Interregional Academy of Personnel Management (MAUP), described by the Anti-Defamation League (ADL) as a "University of Hate", gave Duke a PhD in history.
 His doctoral thesis was titled "Zionism as a Form of Ethnic Supremacism".
-The PhD program of MAUP was not accredited by the Higher Attestation Commission of Ukraine or its successor, the Ministry of Education and Science of Ukraine, so its PhD diplomas are not recognized by the Ukrainian state as real academic degrees.
 The ADL has said that MAUP is the main source of antisemitic activity and publishing in Ukraine, and its "anti-Semitic actions" were condemned by Foreign Minister Borys Tarasyuk and various organizations.
 Duke has taught an international relations course and a history course at MAUP.
-On June 3, 2005, Duke co-chaired a conference named "Zionism As the Biggest Threat to Modern Civilization" sponsored by MAUP and attended by several Ukrainian public figures and politicians and Israel Shamir, described by the ADL as an anti-Semitic writer.
+On June 3, 2005, he co-chaired a conference named "Zionism As the Biggest Threat to Modern Civilization" sponsored by MAUP and attended by several Ukrainian public figures and politicians and Israel Shamir, described by the ADL as an anti-Semitic writer.

-On the weekend of June 8–10, 2006, Duke attended as a speaker at the international "White World's Future" conference in Moscow, which was coordinated and hosted by Pavel Tulayev.
+On the weekend of June 8–10, 2006, Duke attended and spoke at the international "White World's Future" conference in Moscow, which was coordinated and hosted by Pavel Tulayev.

 Iranian Holocaust conference

-From December 11–13, 2006, at the invitation of then Iranian president Mahmoud Ahmadinejad, Duke took part in the International Conference to Review the Global Vision of the Holocaust, an event held in Tehran questioning the Holocaust.
+On December 11–13, 2006, at the invitation of then Iranian president Mahmoud Ahmadinejad, Duke took part in the International Conference to Review the Global Vision of the Holocaust, an event held in Tehran questioning the Holocaust.
 "The Zionists have used the Holocaust as a weapon to deny the rights of the Palestinians and cover up the crimes of Israel", Duke told a gathering of nearly 70 participants.
-"This conference has an incredible impact on Holocaust studies all over the world", said Duke.
-According to Duke: "The Holocaust is the device used as the pillar of Zionist imperialism, Zionist aggression, Zionist terror and Zionist murder."
+"This conference has an incredible impact on Holocaust studies all over the world", said Duke, adding, "The Holocaust is the device used as the pillar of Zionist imperialism, Zionist aggression, Zionist terror and Zionist murder."

+2024

+In June 2024, David Duke participated in an antisemitic rally in Detroit alongside others including Nick Fuentes and Jake Shields.
+The group aimed to protest a Turning Point USA convention but was denied entrance to the event.
+Duke had expressed his support for Fuentes and others who opposed a purported "Jewish supremacism".